Bicycling in The Charming Kingdom of Wonder

 For those with a thirst for adventure, Asia Adventures is a savior.
 Through the eleven bicycle tours they offer through Cambodia, the company’s website presents a range of opportunities to intrepid travelers.

-The company encourages each visitor to leave the tourists behind and explore the real Cambodia, where bare-footed villagers greet you while herding the cows, and ancient temples are hidden within the rare Mreah Prew Phnom trees of
+The company encourages each visitor to leave the tourists behind and explore the real Cambodia, where bare-footed villagers greet you while herding the cows, and ancient temples are hidden within the rare Mreah Prew Phnom trees of the forest.

 So take a break from the beaten path of travel and cycle through Cambodia, to connect with the people and sample the tempo of village life across the countryside.
 This is a country where bicycles are a dominant transportation mode, so you won’t feel alone on busy roads.
 Bikes, scooters and pedestrians are everywhere.